 NEW RECORDING OF TAVENER’S LATE WORKS

-In November 2020 a disc of Tavener’s late works will be released on Hyperion Records.
+On October 30, 2020 a disc of Tavener’s late works "No longer mourn for me & other works for cello" was released on Hyperion Records.
 This was recorded in 2019 by the cellist Steven Isserlis, the singers Abi Sampa and Matthew Rose, Trinity Boys Choir directed by David Swinson, and the Philharmonia Orchestra conducted by Omer Meir Wellber.

 The works recorded on the disc are all world premiere recordings.
 The repertoire is Mahámátar (2000), Popule Meus (2009), The Death of Ivan Ilyich (2012), and two arrangements of Tavener’s works for eight cellos created by Isserlis – Preces and Responses and No longer mourn for me.

 You can view a selection of Tavener’s scores online through our website.
 In addition there are 264 scores by Tavener to view on nKoda the subscription service for digital scores.

 His choral music is available on sale and study scores of his works can also be purchased and viewed at musicroom.com or from your local music retailer.

 Contact your local hire agent to make an enquiry about hiring Tavener titles for larger forces.